 L to R: AmCon members Patriot Pirate, Pit Bull, retreat founder Kirk Catherwood, and AmCon members The Sip, Mrs. Sip and the Gatekeeper.

-This past weekend, several AMCON members spent two days volunteering at Dark horse Lodge Combat Veterans Retreat in Springville, TN.
-The team installed a commercial kitchen hood system for the facility.
+Several AMCON members based in the Southeast helped Dark horse Lodge Combat Veterans Retreat in Springville, TN.
+The team of five spent two days correcting some electrical problems and installing a commercial kitchen hood system for the facility.

 Dark horse Lodge, which is currently under construction, will be a retreat for combat veterans of all branches of service to come to Tennessee to relax, fish on Kentucky Lake, enjoy area activities and communicate with others who have walked in their boots – all at no cost.